MIDI-LLM: Improving Text-to-MIDI Music Generation via Adapting Large Language Models: Method

-\paragraph{Supervised finetuning.} To enable music generation from textual descriptions, we finetune the model on paired text-MIDI data, teaching it to translate musical concepts expressed in text into MIDI notes.
-We construct each example with a text prompt from \textit{MidiCaps}~\citep{melechovsky2024midicaps} as the `instruction prefix', which contains attributes like genre, mood, instrumentation, tempo, tonality, and chords of the music, followed by the AMT tokens of the corresponding MIDI in \textit{Lakh MIDI~(LMD)}~\citep{raffel2016lmd}.
-For data augmentation, we construct music infilling examples natively supported by AMT's tokenization.
-We leverage \textit{Qwen2.5-Omni}~\citep{xu2025qwen2}, an LLM capable of music captioning, to produce text prompts for these examples, adding further textual diversity.
+To enable music generation from textual descriptions, we finetune the model on paired (text, MIDI) data, teaching it to translate musical concepts expressed in text into MIDI notes.
+We construct each example with a text prompt from \textit{MidiCaps}~\citep{melechovsky2024midicaps} as the \textit{instruction prefix}, which contains attributes like genre, mood, instrumentation, tempo, key, and chords of the music, followed by the AMT tokens of the corresponding MIDI in \textit{Lakh\,MIDI~(LMD)}~\citep{raffel2016lmd}.
+For augmentation, we create span infilling examples with the notes of either \textit{all} or a \textit{subset} of active instruments as the infill target, and utilize \textit{Qwen2.5-Omni}~\citep{xu2025qwen2}, an LLM capable of music captioning, to produce text prompts for these target infill segments.
 The token count for this stage is around 1.7B pre-augmentation, and 5.1B (tripled) post-augmentation.
+The resulting model may serve as a versatile backbone amenable to downstream specialization for any MIDI generation tasks involving arbitrary combinations of textual and musical conditioning.